coderanger/octan_demo/README.md

 the new primary is accepting requests, and so moves traffic over.
 This process requires about 60 seconds of downtime for a full failover.

+## Folder Layout

+* `cookbooks/` - Chef cookbooks for this project.
+    * `octan_backend/` - Chef cookbook for deploying a backend server.
+    * `octan_base/` - Chef cookbook for base platform config on all servers.
+    * `octan_frontend/` - Chef cookbook for deploying a frontend server.
+* `policies/` - Chef policies for the three types of servers.
+* `policy_export/` - Contains exported Chef policies as a staging area before they are uploaded to S3.
+* `tf/` - Terraform root module containing global objects shared by all availability zones.
+    * `tf/chef/` - Terraform module for uploading Chef policy archives to S3.
+    * `tf/octan_cluster/` - Terraform module for creating an application cluster.
+    * `tf/octan_env/` - Terraform module for creating all the objects in an environment (eg. `production` or `staging`) in an availability zone.
+    * `tf/octan_lb/` - Terraform module for creating a load balancer to be used later by an `octan_cluster` ASG.
+    * `tf/octan_zone/` - Terraform module for creating all the objects in an availability zone.

 ## Problems

 A few of the things that this example does not cover, or skips for brevity: